How does the enrollment procedure work for my child?

 placed on your child’s Attendance Card and the other one will be

-placed in your child’s AFSKC Student File.
+placed in your child’s AFKD Student File.
 Your child’s attendance

 card is a communication vehicle utilized by the instructional staff